 Submit the university application through the graduate application portal.
 Once submitted, the system will generate an application checklist page allowing applicants to upload all supplementary documents.

 Statement of intent

-Submit a one-page CV clearly indicating name and contact information; academic degrees (with degree, institution, major or discipline, and date conferred); any academic fellowships, scholarships, or honors; any academic publications; language proficiency (other than English; for each language, indicate proficiency in reading, speaking, and writing as fluent, advanced, intermediate, or basic); references (include the name, position, institutional affiliation, and email address of each person who will submit a letter of recommendation); and any additional, academically relevant information.
-On the application checklist page of the graduate application portal, this item will be listed as 'Curriculum Vitae or Resume'.
-Please do not send a resume.
+Submit a one or two page CV clearly indicating the following: name and contact information; academic degrees (with degree, institution, major or discipline, and dates conferred or expected); any academic fellowships, awards, scholarships, or honors; any academic publications; any formal academic presentations (at conferences, colloquia, etc.); any language proficiencies other than English (for each language, indicate proficiency in reading, speaking, and writing as fluent, advanced, intermediate, or basic); any additional academically-relevant information; and contact information for each person who will submit a letter of recommendation (include the name, position, institutional affiliation, and email address).
+NOTE: On the application checklist page of the graduate application portal, this item will be listed as 'Curriculum Vitae or Resume'; please do NOT submit a resume.